KKaraman/readMeGenerator/README.md

 ## Installation

-fdg
+npm i and then node index.js

 ## Usage

-afsdg
+generate awesome Readme files for repositories

 ## License

-MIT
+NPM

 ## Contributors

-sdf
+Kerem Karaman

 ## Tests

-sdf
+None

 ## Questions

-For more information please contact me using my [email](sdf).
+For more information please contact me using my [email](keremukaraman@gmail.com).

-If you liked this, you can find more of my work at my [GitHub profile](https://github.com/sdf)
+If you liked this, you can find more of my work at my [GitHub profile](https://github.com/KKaraman)

 ![Commit Day](https://img.shields.io/github/last-commit/KKaraman/readMeGenerator?style=plastic)